Van Lint-MacWilliams' conjecture and maximum cliques in Cayley graphs over finite fields: Introduction

 where $c_1=1$ and $m \leq \frac{q+1}{2}$.
 Then the Cayley graph $X=\operatorname{Cay}(\F_{q^2}^+, S)$ is said to be a Peisert-type graph. \end{defn}

+Such graphs have been implicitly studied within a larger family of strongly regular Cayley graphs in \cite{BWX99}.
 In Lemma~\ref{Ptlem}, we will see that Paley graphs, Peisert graphs, and more general versions of such graphs, are all special instances of Peisert-type graphs.
 The precise definitions of these graphs will be given in Section~\ref{sect:background}.

 In order to state our first main result, we review a few additional definitions.
-A {\em clique} in a graph $X$ is a subgraph of $X$ that is a complete graph.
+A {\em clique} in a graph $X$ is a subset of vertices in $X$ such that every two distinct vertices in the clique are adjacent.
 A {\em maximum clique} is a clique with the maximum size, while a {\em maximal clique} is a clique that is not contained in a strictly larger clique.
 The {\em clique number} of $X$, denoted by $\omega (X)$, is the size of a maximum clique in a graph $X$.
 We prove the following theorem on the structure of maximum cliques in Peisert-type graphs.

 \begin{thm} Let $X$ be a Peisert-type graph of order $q^2$, where $q$ is a power of an odd prime $p$.
 Then $\omega(X)= q$, and any maximum clique in $X$ containing 0 is an $\F_p$-subspace of $\F_{q^2}$. \end{thm}